Cabin Crew Jobs

 Let us guide you through the requirements for the role, and what you can expect when working as professional cabin crew

 Cabin crew provide excellent customer service to flyers of all types, meaning the job is just as different as your passengers.
 Being the face of the airline, it’s important to be friendly and approachable. flight attendants greet passengers , show them to their seats but cabin crew must also be organised making the most of an aeroplane’s limited resources

 As well as making sure they are comfortable, cabin crew are trained to deal with a wide range of emergency situations.
 From assisting in medical emergencies, to thoroughly understanding exit procedures in the unlikely event of a crash, cabin crew are there to keep you safe as much as comfortable.

 Salaries for cabin crew start at around £16,000 ($24,000 U.S.), but your full package is likely to include some benefits depending on your employer.
 If you are crew on a lay over in other cities than their home base you may be paid a daily meal allowance.
 You may also get pay per block hour (a set rate paid to cabin crew for each hour in the air) or commission on any duty free items you sell.

 After the safety demonstration, and during the fight, cabin crew make announcements on behalf of the pilot, ensure passengers are comfortable and any requests are dealt with before helping them disembark at the end of the flight.
-Cabin crew are responsibel with reassuring passengers in the event of an emergency in the event of an emergency, ensuring all safety procedures are followed and must file a flight report after landing detailing any notable incidents.
+A key role of all flight attendants is reassuring passengers and taking the lead in the event of an emergency; ensuring all safety procedures are followed and must file a flight report after landing detailing any notable incidents.